MarkHoeber/sublime_sphinx_guide/source/glossary.rst

 glossary entry as a definition list, with a term, followed by a single-line indented definition.

-Each glossary entry is nested below the ``..
-Glossary::`` directive.
+Each glossary entry is nested below the ``.. glossary::`` directive.
 For
 example:

 .. code-block:: RST